edigomes/pdf-merger/README.md

 ## Composer Compatible

-I've just forked this package to make it compatible with composer

-To install add this line to your composer.json
+I've just forked this package to make it compatible with composer and work with pdf from URL To install add this line to your composer.json

 ```"clegginabox/pdf-merger": "dev-master"```